-The male great-tailed grackle is a big, noisy black bird with shimmering iridescent purple and black feathers and an impressive tail.
+The male great-tailed grackle is a medium-sized, noisy black bird with shimmering iridescent purple and black feathers and an impressive tail.
 The brown females are roughly half the size of males.
 They can be found on golf courses, fields, lawns, and marshes throughout the Southwest, southern Great Plains and on down to Mexico, Central America, & South America.
 They are a social and boisterous bird that congregates in trees at night and fill the air with their calls that sound like a loud version of a horse rider clicking to get a horse to gidyup, amongst other sounds.
 These birds are numerous and listed as Least Concern by the IUCN.

 First the Stats…

 Lifespan: Up to 7 years